960ptou/CS375-Final-Project/README.md

 # option 2
 # I've crawl some books from "https://www.gutenberg.org/"
-# you can download them from "https://drive.google.com/file/d/1vKzirYjjlQqivQzcZ7mKwE2vg6vQsByQ/view?usp=sharing"
+# you can download them from "https://drive.google.com/file/d/1UakaEMHfPZQwZl4uvVvrLi2BUqNq-1FC/view?usp=sharing"
+# NOTE -> you the directory won't have the actual book name, you want to do it in the one by one method to allow that
 # unzip the file and upload the each folder after you login. or

 # run this, after you put the folder books in the folder into the "./books" folder in the repo (create it first)